delegate365/GovernanceToolkit365/API-create-app.md

 [![link](./images/app-registration-8.png)](./images/app-registration-8.png "Click to enlarge")
 - Search for "group".
 In the group section, find the "Group.ReadWrite.All" permission and select it.
 This permission is required to read and to create new groups and teams.
 [![link](./images/app-registration-9.png)](./images/app-registration-9.png "Click to enlarge")
 - Search for "user".
-In the user section, find the "User.Read.All" permission and select it.
-This is required to add owners to a new group.
+In the user section, find the "User.Read.All" permission and the "User.Invite.All" permission and select both.
+This is required to add owners to a new group and to invite guest users.
 Then, click "Add permissions" to save the settings.
 [![link](./images/app-registration-10.png)](./images/app-registration-10.png "Click to enlarge")
 - Check the permissions, they should set as in the following screenshot.
 Wait for up to 10 seconds, then click "Grant admin consent for [your organization]".
 This allows this application to execute tasks with the defined permissions.
 [![link](./images/app-registration-11.png)](./images/app-registration-11.png "Click to enlarge")